aishwarjya2802/eda_netflix_movies_tvshows/README.md

 # Problem Statment

-	      -Understanding what content is available in different countries -Identifying similar content by matching text-based features -Network analysis of Actors / Directors and find interesting insights -Does Netflix has more focus on TV Shows than movies in recent years.
+  - Understanding what content is available in different countries
+  - Identifying similar content by matching text-based features
+  - Network analysis of Actors / Directors and find interesting insights
+  - Does Netflix has more focus on TV Shows than movies in recent years.